arbox/treetagger-ruby/README.md

 Note that probabilities may be strings or integers.

-The lexicon lookup is +not+ implemented for now, that's the latter three forms of input arrays are not supported yet.
+The lexicon lookup is *not* implemented for now, that's the latter three forms of input arrays are not supported yet.

 ### Output Format
 For now you'll get an array with strings elements.
-However the precise string structure depends on the cmd arguments you've provided during the tagger instantiation.
+However the precise string structure depends on the command line arguments you've provided during the tagger instantiation.

 For instanse for the input <tt>["Veruntreute", "die", "AWO", "Spendengeld", "?"]